id=”article-body” class=”row” section=”article-body”>

 Both Vitamix models bore holes in the cheese block without actually blending it, simultaneously melting what little cheese had been shredded as the machine heated up.
 Meanwhile, the NutriBullet handled grating the cheese block in three pulses flat.
 The Oster managed to get the job done in eight.

-If you’ve seen our list of the best waffle makers, it should come as no surprise that pancake batter made an appearance in our blender testing.
+If you’ve seen our, it should come as no surprise that pancake batter made an appearance in our blender testing.
 While I was happy to fire up the griddle and flip some cakes, mixing batter is an important test.
 It measures how easy or difficult it is for the blender to mix wet and dry ingredients.

 Mixing is typically done on low speeds, but there are a few blenders with mixing presets, like the Breville model we tested.
 Still, it left dry chunks unincorporated after three minutes.
 The best dry/wet mixer was the NutriBullet; it yielded a smooth, lumpless batter in just 17 seconds of blending.